 The steering wheel system consists of electronic modules enclosed in the steering wheel and the Master Controller typically located in the front run box.
-Four wires utilizing a "clock-spring" connector in the steering column accomplish communication between the steering wheel and the Master Controller.
+Four wires utilizing a clock-spring connector in the steering column accomplish communication between the steering wheel and the Master Controller.
 The Master Controller decodes the signal for the closed switch and operates the corresponding outputs for that function.
 Two additional wires provide power and ground for the steering wheel backlighting.
 The 3 Amp fuse on the Master Controller is for backlighting the switch panel.
 LED draw is approximately 20 mA.
-Another function of the smart wheel is the "High Idle" feature.
+The High Idle function is another feature of the Smart Wheel.